aperullo/dockerization/readme.md

 This document represents an introduction to docker, swarm, and dockerization of applications.

-TODO: put the full docker-stacks inside of expandable boxes to save space.
-TODO: Rewind initial

 ## Part 1 - Designing an app for Dockerization

 Designing an application for use in docker swarm means making choices about both configuration and debugging of the app that leverage the nature of docker.